 Banner photo: Dance Theatre of Harlem Company Artists in Divertimento (Divertimento by Elena Kunikova) / Photo: Rachel Neville

 Since 1996, CIF has awarded over $55 million in grants to members of Upper Manhattan’s nonprofit cultural sector.
 These investments have strengthened Upper Manhattan’s nonprofit organizations, building their capacity to shape a vibrant cultural landscape while leading to more visitors, new jobs, and increased economic activity.

 A 2016 study by UMEZ and the Regional Plan Association, Leveraging the Power of Cultural Investments, illustrates the impact that UMEZ has on the emergence of Upper Manhattan as a primary cultural hub for New York City.

 The following eligibility requirements apply to all organizations and/or artist-driven projects:

-- The organization or project’s principal mission must be arts and culture.
+The organization or project’s principal mission must be the production and/or presentation of arts and culture for public audiences.

-- Must be located in Upper Manhattan and regularly provide public programs in one or more of the communities in Upper Manhattan, defined as north of 98th Street on the east side of Fifth Avenue; and north of 110th Street on the west side.
+Must be located in Upper Manhattan and regularly provide public-facing programs in one or more of the communities in Upper Manhattan, defined as north of 98th Street on the east side of Fifth Avenue; and north of 110th Street on the west side.